E2 Visa Lawyer | E2 Treaty Investor Visa Attorney

 What Is The Minimum Investment For E-2 Visa?

-Further more, the Investor or Entrepreneur must intent to develop and direct the U.S. company in which he or she invests.
+Finally, the Investor or Entrepreneur must intent to develop and direct the U.S. company in which he or she invests.
 For E-2 Investor Visa purposes, the Investor or Entrepreneur cannot be a passive investor in a U.S. enterprise and must show that he or she owns at least 50% of the enterprise or possesses operational control through a managerial position or other corporate device.
 Certain employees of such an Investor or Entrepreneur or of a qualifying organization may also be eligible for E-2 Investor Visas.

 How Long Does An E2 Visa Last?